yuzu-emu/yuzu-emu.github.io/site/content/privacy.md

 +++
-title = "yuzu Privacy Policy"
+title = "Privacy Policy for the yuzu Emulator Project"
 +++

-# Privacy Policy for the yuzu Emulator Project

 The yuzu Emulator Project values your privacy and is committed to protecting your personal information.
 This Privacy Policy explains how we collect, use, and protect your anonymized telemetry data when you use the yuzu application (the "App"), and how we collect, use, and protect your information when you use the website and forum.